jundalisay/spblist/content/en/material/aether-drag.md

 Everything changed when Newton came to the picture and enshrined mass as the cause of gravity in a space that was absolute.
 This is totally different from the other sciences which put the aether as the cause.*

 {{< n n="This has been proven since ancient times by Hindu and Buddhist monks who are able to levitate without exerting physical force.
-This is why gravity is no longer a myster and is case closed" >}}
+This is why gravity is no longer a mystery and is case closed" >}}

 Insead of mass being the lowest Element, Newtonian Physics made it the supreme Element.